Skip to Calculator

 Common Registration Mistakes

-**Forgetting to update your prices.** After registration, your quotes and invoices need to reflect GST.
+Forgetting to update your prices.
+After registration, your quotes and invoices need to reflect GST.
 If you were quoting $1,000 for a job and now need to charge $1,100, update your rate cards and templates immediately.
-Contracts signed before registration that covered the threshold date can create complications — if in doubt, consult a tax agent.
+Contracts signed before registration that covered the threshold date can create complications, so consult a tax agent if in doubt.

 Not understanding your reporting period.
 If you register for quarterly BAS but your turnover crosses $20 million, you're required to switch to monthly.
 The ATO will notify you, but keeping track of your turnover avoids surprises.